zhpinkman/zhpinkman.github.io/_pages/projects.md

 ### Operating Systems

-- Implemented a ftp-server using CPP including different features such as being able to tolerate a down server by switching to a UDP based peer2peer network model between the individuals.
+- Implemented a FTP-server using CPP including different features such as being able to tolerate a down server by switching to a UDP-based peer2peer network model between the individuals.
 - Developed a load balancing system using semaphores.
 - Learned the principles of multithreading and multiprocessing in operating systems by implementing a parallel classifier.